apache/mxnet/docs/tutorials/basic/symbol.md

 Besides the tensor computation interface `NDArray`, another main object in MXNet is the `Symbol` provided by `mxnet.symbol`, or `mxnet.sym` for short.
-A symbol represents a multi-output symbolic expression.
-They are composited by operators, such as simple matrix operations (e.g. "+"), or a neural network layer (e.g. convolution layer).
-An operator can take several input variables, produce more than one output variables, and have internal state variables.
+A symbol represents a multi-output symbolic expression and is used to declare the computation.

+Symbols are composited by operators, such as simple matrix operations (e.g. "+"), or a neural network layer (e.g. convolution layer).
+An operator can take several input variables, produce more than one output variables and have internal state variables.
 A variable can be either free, which we can bind with value later, or an output of another symbol.

 ## Symbol Composition

+There are a few different ways to compose a `Symbol`.

 ### Basic Operators

 The following example composites a simple expression `a+b`.
-We first create the placeholders `a` and `b` with names using `mx.sym.Variable`, and then construct the desired symbol by using the operator `+`.
-When the string name is not given during creating, MXNet will automatically generate a unique name for the symbol, which is the case for `c`.
+We first create the placeholders `a` and `b` with names using `mx.sym.Variable` and then construct the desired symbol by using the operator `+`.
+If the string name is not given to the symbol during creation, MXNet will automatically generate a unique name for it, which is the case for `c`.

 ```python
 import mxnet as mx